alipatti/polars_io/README.md

 ## Contributing

 PRs adding support for reading other formats are very welcome!
-(E.g. `.Rdata`, Stata `.dct`, SPSS files, etc.)
+(E.g., `.Rdata`, Stata `.dct`, SPSS files, etc.)

-## Issues
+## Known Issues

-This packages fails to some read files with non-utf8 metadata (e.g. column labels, notes on `.dta` files).
+This packages fails to some read files with non-utf8 metadata (e.g., column labels, notes on `.dta` files).
 This is a known issue with upstream packages that is being worked on (see Roche/pyreadstat#298 and WizardMac/ReadStat#344).